ThePlagueDucktor/Duck-and-Hidens-Website.github.io/README.md

-# Duck's and Taco's website
+# Max's and HIDEN's website
-This is a website that is owned by EpicTaco and GoodbyeGalaxy.
+This is a website that is owned by HIDEN64 and Max.